-Goal: Students will use their knowledge of statistics to compute mean, median, mode, standard deviation, and quartiles using the colors of M&M's in 10 bags.
+Goal: Students will use their knowledge of statistics to compute mean, median, mode, and standard deviations using the colors of M&M's in 10 bags.

 Objectives: Given 10 bags of M&M's, students will count the colors in each bag and compute the mean, median, mode, and standard deviation.